 Necrotizing Enterocolitis (NEC) is a serious gastrointestinal condition that primarily affects premature infants.
 It involves inflammation and bacterial invasion of the intestinal wall, which can lead to intestinal tissue death.
 This condition often develops in the first two weeks of life, particularly in preemies who are fed formula rather than breast milk.
 NEC can cause severe complications, including perforation of the intestine, sepsis, and can be fatal if not promptly treated.
-Early detection and intervention are crucial to improve outcomes and reduce mortality rates.
+Early detection and necrotizing enterocolitis treatment are crucial to improve outcomes and reduce mortality rates.
+NEC can cause severe complications, including perforation of the intestine, sepsis, and can be fatal if not promptly treated.

 Types of Necrotizing Enterocolitis